AbdelrhamanTareq/weather_app_clean_architecture/README.md

 ## Getting Started

-## This is a weather app made with flutter and dart and bloc as state management, dio for api handling
+## This is a weather app made with flutter and dart and bloc as state management, dio for api handling , shared preferences for loacal data

 ## In this app you can get current weather in your city and next four days weather